 Question: Should you give to beggars on the street?
 You must be led by the Spirit of Elohim.
 When someone asks me for food, I buy him food.
-If someone asks me for money for gas to get home, I fill up his gas tank.
+If someone asks me for money for gas to get home, I fill up the gas tank in his car.
 If someone asks me for money, I am very cautious and rarely ever give money to that person.
+There are many on the streets that making their living by begging and taking advantage of the kindness of others.
+Also you never know if the money you give the beggar will go to support their drug or alcohol habit.
 Instead I give to local charities that minister to the homeless and hungry in my area.
-Their overhead is small and most all the money goes to the poor.
+Their overhead is small and most all of the money goes to the poor.
 Giving money to the homeless makes the person codependent on begging, but charities with resources can help the beggar get a job and begin his life again.